nextlevelshit/nls-ng6-donatello/README.md

 <br>

 *WIP (Work in Progress): This project is under heavy development.
-Please, use with caution.*
+Please, use with caution.
+It is planned to develope a modular static page generator for developer novices to maintain there own website.
+It is recommended to use it together with [nls-lumen-webhook](//github.com/nextlevelshit/nls-lumen-webhook) for automated deployments.*

 <br>